 It's definitely a lot to take in -- and today's home security providers don't always make it easy to comparison shop.

 That's where we come in.
-We're putting security systems to the test -- from top-of-the-line professional systems to wallet-friendly DIY alternatives that include a home security camera (or cameras) and smart home devices monitored via smartphone app -- and we'll be updating this article as we go based on our hands-on experience.
-Keep this page bookmarked and check back as we expand it to include a deep dive into all the best home security system options for 2021.
+We've put security systems to the test -- from top-of-the-line monitored systems with professional installation to wallet-friendly DIY alternatives that include a home security camera (or cameras) and smart home devices monitored via smartphone app -- and we'll be updating this article as we go based on our hands-on experience.
+Keep this page bookmarked and check back as we expand it to include a deep dive into all the best home security system options for 2022.

 Comcast Xfinity Home security is a terrific, accessible and affordable service, which is largely why we gave it an 8 out of 10 in our review.
 It could cost you thousands less than comparable setups from direct competitors like Vivint and ADT, it works with plenty of third-party smart home gadgets and it doesn't require a contract.
 If you can get around Comcast's pressure to bundle with their other services (you don't have to do it!) and the service's limited home automation capabilities, this home security system will treat you well.

 Ring still has a troubling history when it comes to its privacy practices and policies, but the Ring Alarm Pro is undeniably one of the smartest DIY home security systems I've ever tested, and it's still competitively priced in a crowded market.

 We've tested the SimplieSafe system a number of times and most recently gave it a review score of 8.5 out of 10.
 If you're just looking for home security -- without all the extra Wi-Fi and smart home integrations of the Ring Alarm Pro -- SimpliSafe's easy-to-install, easy-to-use DIY system is a great option.
 It offers a comprehensive set of features, including security equipment like security cameras and a very good mix of battery-powered motion detection sensors, all of which performed reliably well in our tests.
 Starter kits begin at less than $200, or you can build your own custom alarm system with the exact mix of devices you're interested in.
-The security company's professional monitoring plan starts at $15 a month, but you'll almost certainly want to spring for the $25-a-month monitoring service plan, which adds in things like mobile app controls and smart home security system voice support via Alexa and the Google Assistant.
+The security company's professional monitoring plan starts at $15 a month, but you'll almost certainly want to spring for the $25-a-month monitoring service plan, which adds in things like mobile app controls and smart home security system voice support via Alexa and Google Assistant.

 Vivint is a lot more expensive than Comcast Xfinity -- and received a lower review score of 7.7 due in part to the high upfront costs -- but if money is less of a concern than smart home integration, it's worth considering.
 Vivint gives you a super-polished experience with nice third-party device integrations -- and it doesn't require a contract.
 With monthly monitoring ranging from $30 to $45 a month, it's comparable month-to-month with Xfinity.

 What (and how) we tested

-DIY systems Frontpoint and Kangaroo both had features to recommend them.is reliable and its hardware is reasonably priced, but its $45 monthly monitoring fee is just too expensive. , by contrast, is incredibly wallet-friendly, but its doorbell camera is terrible, so Wyze still keeps its edge in the budget category. , despite reasonable hardware prices, fell to an overly restrictive subscription model that doesn't allow for self-monitoring or even app access without significant monthly fees.
+DIY systems Frontpoint, Cove and Kangaroo all had features to recommend them.is reliable and its hardware is reasonably priced, but its $45 monthly monitoring fee is just too expensive. , by contrast, is incredibly wallet-friendly, but its doorbell camera is terrible, so Wyze still keeps its edge in the budget category. , despite reasonable hardware prices, fell to an overly restrictive subscription model that doesn't allow for self-monitoring or even app access without significant monthly fees.

-ADT, on the other hand, was broadly disappointing.
+ADT, one of the biggest brands we've tested, was broadly disappointing.
 It's too expensive (not to mention that it requires a contract) and the app is clunky.
 We've tested, too, though we've removed the system from consideration since the company stopped installing it for new customers.

-We have yet to test Brinks Home and Cove security -- though we hope to include those in our consideration in the coming months.
+We have yet to test Brinks Home and ADT Blue -- though we hope to include those in our consideration in the coming months.

 For each system we test, we install it ourselves (or have the company install it, in the case of professional systems), just as any customer would.
 From there, we spend a week at minimum testing the system, device-by-device and as a whole.
 Our ranking prioritizes value, but also takes into heavy consideration the quality of hardware, service and general user experience (things like ease of use and number for false alarms are key).
 For more thorough information on any of the recommended security systems above, please read the full reviews.